Zygmate/terel/frontend/terel-app/README.md

 # Welcome to the frontend README
 In the next few sections I will go through the pricess of getting started and setup the environment both for development purposes as well as production.
-If you just need the binaries you can skip to the "Binaries" section.

 ## Prerequisites